-Picocrypt is a very small (hence Pico), very simple, yet very secure cryptography utility that you can use to encrypt files, generate checksums, shred files, and much more.
+Picocrypt is a very small (hence Pico), very simple, yet very secure encryption tool that you can use to protect your files, generate checksums, and much more.
 It's designed to be the go-to tool for encryption, with a focus on security, simplicity, and reliability.
-Picocrypt uses the secure XChaCha20 cipher and the Poly1305 message authentication code to provide a high level of security, even from three-letter agencies like the NSA.
-It's designed for maximal security, making absolutely no compromises security-wise, and is built with an audited cryptography library.
-Your privacy and security are under attack.
+Picocrypt uses the secure XChaCha20 cipher and the SHA3 hash function to provide a high level of security, even from three-letter agencies like the NSA.
+It's designed for maximal security, making absolutely no compromises security-wise, and is built with Go's standard x/crypto modules.
+Your privacy and security is under attack.
 Take it back with confidence by protecting your files with Picocrypt.

-Please donate to Picocrypt on Open Collective to raise money for a potential audit from Cure53.
+Please donate to Picocrypt on Open Collective (crypto is accepted) to raise money for a potential audit from Cure53.
 Because this is a project that I spend many hours on and make no money from, I cannot pay for an audit myself.
 Picocrypt needs support from its community.

 Important: There's an outdated and useless piece of abandonware called PicoCrypt on the Internet, which was last updated in 2005.
 PicoCrypt is not related in any way to Picocrypt (this project).
 Make sure you only download Picocrypt from this repository to ensure that you get the authentic and backdoor-free Picocrypt.

 Picocrypt for Windows is as simple as it gets.
 To download the latest, standalone, and portable executable for Windows, click here.
-Note that Picocrypt may trigger your antivirus.
-Picocrypt is not a virus, so please submit it as a false positive to your antivirus provider to prevent this in the future.
-Older releases are available under the Releases tab.
+If Windows Defender or your antivirus flags Picocrypt as a virus, please do your part and submit it as a false positive for the betterment of everyone.

 Why should you use Picocrypt instead of BitLocker, NordLocker, VeraCrypt, AxCrypt, or 7-Zip?
-Here are a few reasons why you should use Picocrypt:
+Here are a few reasons why you should choose Picocrypt:

 - Unlike NordLocker, BitLocker, AxCrypt, and most cloud storage providers, Picocrypt and its dependencies are completely open-source and auditable.
 You can verify for yourself that there aren't any backdoors or flaws.